The Floating Gardens of Xochimilco, Mexico

-Tourism Maintains Jobs for Thousands of Workers
+Tourism Maintains Local Jobs

 The highlight of any trip to Mexico City is a visit to the canals and gardens of Xochimilco, one of the original breadbaskets of the Americas and once the agricultural hub of Tenochtitlán, a metropolis of 235,000 inhabitants.
 In the Aztec's Náhuatl language the name Xochimilco means "garden of flowers."

 The more touristed canals are lively, particularly on weekends.
 Brightly-colored, squarish boats (trajineras) carry up to a dozen passengers.
 Families visit the park en masse and boats carrying musicians serenade young lovers.
 There are always plenty of vendors (in smaller canoes) with food and drink, souvenirs, and music.
 Hire a floating mariachi band.
-Three songs for 200 pesos!
+Three songs for about 200 pesos!

 The Floating Gardens

 Today, as in centuries past, canals surround raised agricultural fields called chinampas.
 Since the Valley of Mexico was originally wetlands, the chinampas were the most productive means of agricultural production.
 Chinampas are formed by alternating layers of aquatic weeds, muck, and earth packed inside rectangular cane frames firmly rooted to the lake floor.
 The "floating gardens" are anchored to the lake bottom by trees planted along the edges of the fields.

 The Xochimilca people founded their city at the southern tip of the valley between the eighth and tenth centuries.
 Another tribe, the Aztecs (or Mexica), founded Tenochtitlán and the Aztec empire farther north.
 Soon after the Aztecs' arrival, they conquered the Xochimilcas, whose chinampas were used to provide the food for the growing Aztec empire.